 Each active LACP port transmits LACP data units (LACPDUs), while each passive LACP port listens for LACPDUs.
-During LACP negotiation, the LAG ID is exchanged.
+During LACP negotiation, the admin key value is exchanged.
 The LACP trunk group is enabled as long as the information matches at both ends of the link.
-If the LAG ID changes for a port at either end of the link, that port's association with the LACP trunk group is lost.
+If the admin key value changes for a port at either end of the link, that port's association with the LACP trunk group is lost.

 When the system is initialized, all ports by default are in LACP off mode and are assigned unique admin keys.
 To make a group of ports aggregatable, you assign them all the same admin key.
 You must set the port's LACP mode to active to activate LACP negotiation.
-You can set other port's LACP mode to passive, to reduce the amount of LACPDU traffic.
+You can set other port's LACP mode to passive, to reduce the amount of LACPDU traffic at the initial trunk-forming stage.